kafeijao/Kafe_CVR_Mods/OSC/README.md

 check these on bellow.
 These limitations exist to prevent both abuse and some weird behavior that might happen.

-All props require the Prop GUID in their address (*<prop_guid>*): `1aa10cac-36ba-4e01-b58d-a76dc35f61bb` This value can be known before hand, as it's the same guid that gets assigned when you upload something.
+All props require the Prop GUID in their address (*<prop_guid>*): `1aa10cac-36ba-4e01-b58d-a76dc35f61bb` This value can be known beforehand, as it's the same guid that gets assigned when you upload something.

 Some props require the Prop instance ID in their address (*<prop_instance_id>*): `8E143EA45EE8` This value is a string with 12 characters corresponding to a Hexadecimal value.
 This value is created when you spawn a